Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/README.md

 ## Sex Differences in Mortality

-- Males in the US share the same leading causes as females, but rankings differ.
-We observe that Lung Cancers has increased in ranking, and that Prostate Cancer & Opioid Use Disorder makes it to this list.
+- Males in the US share the same leading causes as Females, but rankings differ.
+We observe that 'Tracheal, Bronchus, and Lung Cancer' has increased in ranking, and that Prostate Cancer & Opioid Use Disorder makes it to this list.

-- Among females, Alzheimer’s disease ranks in the top three alongside ischemic heart disease and COVID-19.
-This pattern is consistent with sex and age-structure differences in dementia incidence and survival.
-Hypertensive heart disease also appears in the female top 10.
+- Among Females, Alzheimer’s/Dementia disease ranks in the top three alongside Ischemic Heart Disease and COVID-19.
+Hypertensive Heart Disease also appears in the female top 10, not seen in the Male top 10 list.

 <br>